Our Vietnamese Coffee Journey

 Why I Love Vietnamese Coffee

 Living in Vietnam has turned me into a coffee fanatic, and Vietnamese coffee has stolen my heart.
 Introduced by French colonists in 1857, it’s now woven into daily life here.
 The bold, earthy flavor comes from Robusta beans grown in the Central Highlands, packing nearly double the caffeine of Arabica (2.7% vs. 1.5%).
 Brewed with a phin filter—a small metal drip device—it’s rich and concentrated.
 Paired with sweetened condensed milk, it’s the perfect balance of bitter and sweet.
-For Natalia and me, Coconut Coffee is our daily ritual, its tropical creaminess a nod to our love for island vibes.
+For Natalia and me, Egg Coffee is a favorite ritual, its creamy froth a nod to our love for unique flavors.
 Victor, our son, sticks to his chocolate milkshake, but I’ll sneak one occasionally too.
 The video Vietnamese Coffee Guide 2025 | Best Da Nang captures this passion, showing why Da Nang’s coffee scene is a must for any coffee lover.
 Pair your coffee with our Vietnamese Pho Recipe for a full experience.

 Types of Vietnamese Coffee We Enjoy